 Asteroid Will Pass Between The Earth And The Moon Tuesday (Don't Panic)

-Asteroid 2010 WC9 was lost, then it was found — and now the small space rock that's hundreds of feet wide is zooming toward Earth, making a close but safe pass on Tuesday that will see it fly roughly halfway between our planet and the moon.
+Asteroid 2010 WC9 was lost, then it was found — and now the small space rock that is hundreds of feet wide is zooming toward Earth, making a close but safe pass on Tuesday that will see it fly roughly halfway between our planet and the moon.

 From the surface, the asteroid won't even be visible without the help of a telescope.
-And it won't be here for long: the asteroid is moving at 12.8 kilometers per second — or more than 28,600 mph, according to the NASA's Jet Propulsion Laboratory.
+And it won't be here for long: It is moving at more than 28,600 mph, according to the NASA's Jet Propulsion Laboratory.

-Asteroid 2010 WC9 was first discovered by the Catalina Sky Survey in Arizona, back in 2010.
+Asteroid 2010 WC9 was first discovered by the Catalina Sky Survey in Arizona back in 2010.
 But weeks after it was spotted, astronomers lost track of the small asteroid – and because of the short exposure time, they couldn't predict its orbital path.

 The asteroid popped back up one week ago, and scientists quickly realized that it was about to make, as EarthSky reports, "one of the closest approaches ever observed of an asteroid of this size."